mongodb/leafygreen-ui/packages/modal/README.md

 **Default:** `(bool) => {}`

-Callback to set active state of Modal component. `setActive` optionally accepts a boolean value, which will determine the active state of `Modal` component.
+Callback to set active state of Modal component. `setActive` accepts a boolean value, which will determine the active state of `Modal` component.

 ### size